watts-the-point/statistical_learning_project/README.md

 -   **Neural Net**

+    -   This one requires a lot of memory

     -   **build_keras.R**: trains and ouputs the average accuracy on the training and validation sets for a deep neural network (DNN) model, given the network architecture and other hyperparameters

     -   **build_final_keras.R**: trains a DNN model using the optimized set of hyperparameters on all samples excluding the test set then outputs a test AUC with 95% CIs